ToreyStapleton/ToreyStapleton.github.io/_posts/2017-01-16-javascript-sorting.markdown

 });
 {% endhighlight %}

 That will give you numbers in ascending order.
 If you want them in descending order, you can just flip the operator `<` to `>` or call `reverse()` on the returned array.
 And remember, since we used the compare function as the argument, each element is treated as a **number** and not a **string**.
-Handling arrays of strings will be a little different.
+However, handling arrays of strings will be a little different.
 In Unicode, capital letters come before lower case letters.

 {% highlight javascript %}
 var words = ["banana", "cherry", "Orange"];